iter-idea/IDEA-Ionic3-extra/README.md

 ## Requirements

-Every component requires the `ng2-translate` module and the `i18n` translation folder, with at least the `en.json` translation; a sample of the latter is stored in the `assets/i18n` folder.
+Every component requires the `ngx-translate` module and the `i18n` translation folder, with at least the `en.json` translation; a sample of the latter is stored in the `assets/i18n` folder.

 Each component may **require** one or more folders of the `assets` directory,